-The Stone Soup Project partners with agencies which seek to bring enhanced well-being and empowerment into the lives of their clients, members and constituents.
-The agency serves as liaison in the logistics of service delivery, identification of potential wellness services and the selection of eligible recipients.
+SSP partners with local nonprofit service agencies which seek to improve the health and well-being of their target populations.
+The partner agency serves as liaison in the logistics of service delivery, (often in the form of wellness fairs), service selection, and the identification of eligible recipients.

 For More Information:

 For a white paper description of Stone Soup Project:

 In Press, Submission to be published by Alternative and Complementary Therapies, Oct, 2017